Antony Starr

 Antony Starr's Personal Life

-In one interview at the Skyline TV studio, Antony Starr skillfully dodged questions about his personal life, which left journalists almost out of sorts.
-They compared the interview to a tennis match in which the actor undoubtedly emerged victorious.
-Throughout the half-hour conversation, he expertly deflected any inquiries into his private affairs.
-When asked if he has a family, he replied, "Yes," followed by a silence reminiscent of Stanislavski.
-(It's worth noting that the actor has two sisters, who have also given him four nieces.)
+During an interview at the Skyline TV studio, Antony Starr masterfully dodged personal questions, leaving journalists completely flustered.
+They likened the interview to a tennis match where the actor clearly came out on top.
+For the entire half-hour chat, he expertly sidestepped any questions about his private life.
+When asked if he has a family, he replied, "Yes," followed by a Stanislavski-worthy silence.
+(For the record, he does have two sisters who've blessed him with four nieces.)

-During Christmas time, Antony Starr seems to prefer keeping his personal life private.
-When asked about his plans for the holidays, he replied, somewhat irritated (or so it seemed), that he would be doing what everyone else does during the break.
-He didn't share any further details about who he would be with or whether he is single or married.
+When it comes to the holidays, Antony Starr clearly prefers keeping his personal life under wraps.
+When asked about his plans for the holidays, he replied—somewhat irritated, it seemed—that he'd be doing what everyone else does during the break.
+He wouldn't share any other details about who he'd be spending time with or his relationship status.
 He did mention, however, that he still lives in Auckland.

 At one point, around 2015, there were rumors that Starr was dating American model and actress of Croatian descent Ivana Milicevic.
-But soon after, gossip started circulating about his romance with Lucy McLay, whom he had met at a fast-food restaurant.
+But soon after, rumors began swirling about his romance with Lucy McLay, whom he'd reportedly met at a fast-food joint.

 Antony Starr and Ivana Milicevic